-As a final test, we reconsider the inversion of the dispersion data near the Coso Geothermal Area, shown in Figure 9b.
-In Figure 15, however, we reduce the strong vertical smoothing applied in the inversion across the entire area.
-We see that reducing smoothing results in amplifying the low velocity zone between depths of 8 and 12 km while increasing the velocities below at 15 km and below.
-Thus, although the strength of the low velocity zone between 6 and 12 km is not well constrained, a confined low velocity zone beneath 14 km is inconsistent with our data.

-In conclusion, the resolution tests show that our data and methods are able to resolve a low velocity body situated in the top 5 km.
-Deeper anomalies are harder to resolve, but the absence of prominent low velocities beneath about 14 km depth in our estimated model (Fig. 10, 12)
+[31] As a final test, we reconsider the inversion of the dispersion data near the Coso geothermal area, shown in Figure 9b.
+In Figure 16, however, we reduce the strong vertical smoothing applied in the inversion across the entire area.
+We see that reducing smoothing results in amplifying the lowvelocity zone between depths of 8 and 12 km while increasing the velocities at 15 km and below.
+Thus, although the strength of the low-velocity zone between 6 and 12 km is not well constrained, a confined low-velocity zone beneath 14 km is inconsistent with our data.
+[32] In conclusion, the resolution tests show that our data and methods are able to resolve a lowvelocity body situated in the top 5 km.
+Deeper anomalies are harder to resolve, but the absence of prominent low velocities beneath about 14 km depth in our estimated model (Figures 11 and 13) beneath the Coso geothermal area is inconsistent with a deep seated magmatic source below this depth.
+The somewhat depressed low velocities observed between 6 and 8 km (Figure 13, A-A') may reflect a magmatic body near this depth whose velocity anomaly is underestimated due to the intrinsic limitations in resolution in this depth range and the fact that we have strongly smoothed the model in the inversion.
+Applying somewhat less vertical smoothing further reduces V_s speeds between 8 and 12 km beneath the Coso geothermal